Prepared text of a speech delivered Nov. 7 to the Ethical Humanist Society of Chicago

 You don’t say, affirmative action requires some policy tradeoffs that many people consider a violation of the right of every individual to equal treatment, so let’s discuss how can we best promote equity and inclusion given that reality.

 No. You say a person with such a view cannot be allowed to speak

 And, to my story, you don’t say, “We would like to discuss the most effective ways for reporters and opinion writers to cover controversies that arise over incidents in which the outcome is tragic for a person of color but the details are still very unclear.”

 No. You say all reporting and commentary that doesn’t conform to the party line that cops are violent racists who want to murder Black and brown children are themselves tantamount to violence.

-You say, as another journalist in town wrote, that it “doesn’t matter a lick what happened before the officer shot” Adam Toledo, because “this isn’t a ‘both sides’ issue….
+You say, as Tribune columnist Rex Huppke wrote in a column that same month that felt like a response to mine, that you “don’t care a lick what happened before the officer shot ” Adam Toledo, because “this isn’t a ‘both sides’ issue….
 There is only one side here.”

 Only one side.